-Welcome to our ultimate Nepal travel guide, designed to make your Nepal holiday an unforgettable experience.
+Welcome to your ultimate Nepal travel guide, designed to make your Nepal holiday an unforgettable experience.

 Nepal is famous for being home to Mount Everest, the world’s highest peak, and its rich cultural heritage.
 It is also renowned for trekking, wildlife, and being the birthplace of Lord Buddha – Now that sounds like a pretty impressive holiday destination right?!

-We are here to help with your visit to Nepal and offer you the ultimate Nepal holiday guide, so let’s get into it.
+We are here to help with your visit to Nepal and offer you a complete Nepal holiday guide, so let’s get into it.

 1. Do You Need a Nepal Visa?